vocdoni/vocdoni-sdk/README.md

 ## Examples

-You can find a [full featured vite][example-vote] application with all the previous steps in the [examples] folder.
+You can find a [full featured vite][example-vite] application with all the previous steps in the [examples] folder.
 In that folder you'll also find a [es modules example][example-esm], creating and voting an election process.